Emmys 2011: Winners Revealed

 But there were some surprises.
 Margo Martindale kicked off the drama category winning the Emmy for supporting actress in FX's Justified.
 An emotional Martindale, 60, said: "Sometimes things just take time, but with time comes appreciation."

 Peter Dinklage was a surprise winner for supporting actor in a drama series for HBO's Game of Thrones.
 Dinklage thanked HBO: "You let artists create, and that's rare, unfortunately."
-He also thanked his dog sitter and fellow nominees -- Mad Men's John Slattery, Justified's Walter Goggins, The Good Wife's Josh Charles and Alan Cumming and Men of a Certain Age's Andre Braugher.
+He also thanked his dog sitter and fellow nominees -- Mad Men's John Slattery, Justified's Walton Goggins, The Good Wife's Josh Charles and Alan Cumming and Men of a Certain Age's Andre Braugher.

 "Any of you guys could be up here," he said.